- Contact Us

 Farmers pay for crop insurance, which is subsidized by the federal government.
 There are numerous crop insurance products with payments that are based on yields and others that are based on revenues.
 The levels of insurance cover a range of 60-90% of proven yields.
 There are also insurance products based on whole enterprises, whole farm, and county-based programs.
 Corn, soybeans, and oats are all insurable through this federal crop insurance program; alfalfa is not.
 Average yields have consistently been above insurance thresholds and therefore not affecting gross revenues.
 We may need to revisit this as we move forward with the study and yields become a little more extreme.

-The study includes nine years of data collected from research plots at the ISU Marsden Farm.
+The research now includes 13 years of data collected from research plots at the ISU Marsden Farm.
 It compares a two-year conventional corn-soybean rotation with more diverse cropping systems: a three-year rotation of corn, soybean and small grain/red clover, and a four-year rotation of corn, soybean, small grain/alfalfa and a fourth year of alfalfa.
 The longer rotations received clover and alfalfa residues and composted cattle manure from nearby farms; synthetic nitrogen was applied only as needed.
 Herbicides were applied in the longer rotations during the corn and soybean years in 15-inch bands rather than broadcast spraying, and inter-row areas were cultivated.

 The experiment was set up on a research farm in Boone County, Iowa.
 Nine experimental plots were replicated four times (a total of 36 small plots, each 18 by 85 meters).
 Each plot was randomly assigned to one of the three rotations.
 Over the course of two, three or four years the plot was planted with each crop in the assigned rotation.
 For experimental purposes, the plots were arranged so that every phase of every rotation would be present every year.
 See Figure S1 in the online supporting information for an aerial view of the experimental plots.